 Tobacco-Free Campus Policy

 On June 1, 2013, the University of Houston was designated as a tobacco-free campus.
 Initial implementation included the establishment of designated tobacco-use locations on the UH main campus and at the Energy Research Park.
 The designated tobacco-use areas were to be available for a minimum of 12 months from the date of the policy enactment.
-The ongoing need for any or all designated tobacco-free areas was to be review annually.
+The ongoing need for any or all designated tobacco-free areas was to be reviewed annually.

 The tobacco-free campus policy is part of the university’s commitment to creating a healthy and sustainable environment for all members of the UH community, and is designed to be positive and health-directed.
 The university is not requiring faculty, staff and students to quit using tobacco products, but does expect the policy to be adhered to by all individuals on university property.